-The use and respect of natural resources such as Thanks to our commitment, today many food plants energy, water and the protection of biodiversity are of the Group are ISO 14001:2015 certified, extended driven by the desire to grow, while consuming less.
-For in 2020, to the Villaganzerla site and in 2021, to the each business process, key roles have been identified, Vazzola, San Giorgio in Bosco and Villafranca sites. that are responsible for developing projects and The goal is to obtain certifications for all food plants improvement actions with measurable and quantifiable by 2023. environmental results year on year.
-This management have on the environment and the communities.
-This is objectives, such as the continuous monitoring of why it operates with an unique and coordinated vision processes and the effectiveness of the technologies of environmental protection, guided by an integrated adopted.
-Thanks to the analysis of environmental resource management system and constant indicators, we are able to search for the Best Available monitoring of production processes, to make conduct Techniques (BAT) for the reduction of environmental impacts and costs.
+The use and respect of natural resources such as energy, water and the protection of biodiversity are driven by the desire to grow, while consuming less.
+For each business process, key roles have been identified, that are responsible for developing projects and improvement actions with measurable and quantifiable environmental results year on year.
+This management system has made it possible to achieve important objectives, such as the continuous monitoring of processes and the effectiveness of the technologies adopted.
+Thanks to the analysis of environmental indicators, we are able to search for the Best Available Techniques (BAT) for the reduction of environmental impacts and costs.